Patrick Wymer, Penarth

 Anyway, my GP examined me and I was reassured when he told me that I probably didn’t have one of the “nasties”.
 Nevertheless, he felt it needed further investigation and referred me to a specialist through my company’s private medical cover.
 After a consultation and further examination, I was booked in for a colonoscopy in mid-June.
 The pains were not acute at that stage – so far so good.

-The nurses were kind and sympathetic, they were awaiting a slot in the operating theatre.
 In the middle of the night another doctor woke me.
 A further review of the scan suggested things may be more serious than first thought, so the plan was to perform more invasive surgery to check things out fully.
 The word stoma was mentioned for the first time, though the chances of me requiring one were apparently remote.
 I signed the consent forms and told them to do whatever was necessary.

 I came round from the operation early on Monday, a nurse looking down at me.
 I immediately recalled the bleary late-night conversation with the doctor and was desperate to know what had happened.
 The same doctor appeared and explained that a large tumour together with a chunk of my bowel had been removed.
 It was likely that the tumour was cancerous and yes, I now had a stoma.